 Both include reporting and workflow capability.

 Today, we’re picking out some of the little details that IT departments want to know about when you start talking to them about ACM, in either flavor.
 We’ve included a lot of talk about ACM in this series.
-If you’re curious about the interaction with other Arbortext products or in a particular aspect of ACM, you might want to check out the other articles in this series.
+If you’re curious about the interaction with other Arbortext products or in a particular aspect of ACM, you might want to check out the other articles.

 Can you use a WebDAV interface with ACM?